mikrostew/advent-of-code/2019/day-13.md

 The arcade cabinet also has a segment display capable of showing a single number that represents the player's current score.
 When three output instructions specify X=-1, Y=0, the third output instruction is not a tile; the value instead specifies the new score to show in the segment display.
 For example, a sequence of output values like -1,0,12345 would show 12345 as the player's current score.

 Beat the game by breaking all the blocks.
 What is your score after the last block is broken?

+Your puzzle answer was `15909`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **